olpotkin/LaneLinesDetector-P1/Evaluation.md

 1. Unified requirements for input video (resolution, brightness, contrast etc.)

-2. Even if video coming with standart preset it is possible that it recorded during different light conditions.
-So, it needs for preprocessing depends on parameters of input frame (e.g. if input image is dark we need to up brightnrss level)
+2. Even if video coming with standard preset it is possible that it recorded during different light conditions.
+So, it requires preprocessing that depends on parameters of input frame (e.g. if input image is dark then we need to raise the level of brightness).

+3. In the bottom part of some frames (Optional challenge) possible to see part of the cowl that also could be the cause of False detections.
+So this part of image must be cropped.

+Optional challenge result (this case requires an additional preprocessing for stability improvement):
+<iframe width="560" height="315" src="https://www.youtube.com/embed/dg7BHswQIw4" frameborder="0" allowfullscreen></iframe>